-The rear foot elevated split squat, also known as the Bulgarian squat or Bulgarian split squat, can also serve as a highly effective substitute for the hack squat.
+The Bulgarian split squat can also serve as a highly effective substitute for the hack squat.

 Because you’re training one leg at a time, it’s also a good choice if one leg is stronger than the other, and you want to eliminate any imbalance in strength from one side of the body to the other.

 The downside is that the Bulagrian split squat is a lot harder to do than the hack squat, mainly because of the lack of stability.
 Some time and practice will be required before you’re able to do it properly.

 - Place the rear foot on something stable like a bench.

 - Practice doing the exercise without dumbbells using your body weight for resistance until you get the hang of the technique.